andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 Our `useMarkdown` hook takes the Markdown string and the options for rehype-react as arguments and returns an React element for us to render.

+### What is unified?

+Markdown is transformed to HTML through the [unified](https://github.com/unifiedjs/unified) interface. unified provides an abstract interface for parsing syntax trees.
+First, we use [remark](https://github.com/remarkjs/remark) to parse the Markdown into an abstract representation (using unified), then we use [rehype](https://github.com/rehypejs/rehype) to transform the abstract representation into HTML.

-I usually wrap the hook in a custom component that renders the Markdown content:
+I usually wrap the created hook in a custom component that renders the Markdown content:

 ```tsx
 import type { FC, HTMLAttributes } from 'react';